SPM-VD/Public-README-Files/AeroMapViewer_README.md

 3. Use the Metric dropdown to change what sim output to see.
 4. Hover over the lines to see a detailed description
 5. Click and drag to zoom, either hit the home button in the top right of the plot area, or right click and hit Reload to reset the zoom.
+	- If plots are not showing up when refreshed, try unselecting some of the runs from the list.
+The plot browser can get bogged down with too many runs due to data size

 ### Segment Definitions
 ![Segment Deifinitions Page](segmentDefinitionsPage.png)